Michael George Glazebrook

-Michael George Glazebrook was a Headmaster of Clifton College, later a Canon of Ely, and is reputed to have once held the world record for the high jump.
+Michael George Glazebrook was a Headmaster of Clifton College, later a Canon of Ely, and once held the world record for the high jump.

 Early life

 Michael George Glazebrook was born in 1853.
 He was the son of M. G. Glazebrook and first cousin of the famous mathematician and physicist Richard Tetley Glazebrook and brother of the portrait painter Hugh de Twenbrokes Glazebrook (1855–1937).
 Like his cousin, he studied at Dulwich College and went on to study at Balliol College, Oxford in both Classics and Maths, where he received First Class Honours.

 Sporting achievement

-At Oxford Glazebrook was an athletics blue.
-He won the Varsity Match High Jump in 1875 and went on to become the British Amateur Champion in that year Prior to 1912, the high jump world record was not ratified by the IAAF and therefore there is only an unofficial progression.
+At Oxford, Glazebrook was an athletics blue and won the Varsity Match high jump in 1875 and went on to become the British Amateur Champion in that year after winning the 1875 AAC Championships.

+Prior to 1912, the high jump world record was not ratified by the IAAF and therefore there is only an unofficial progression.
 However, on 22 March 1875 Glazebrook is said to have jumped 1.80m (equalling a mark set by Marshall Brooks) which at the time was the highest thus far attained.